Gale River Co-op Preschool Mission Statement

 What is a Cooperative Preschool?

 A cooperative preschool is a place where parents and children learn together.
-The classroom experience provides parents with a valuable understanding of how their child interacts with other children and how s/he makes choices and moves through his or her world.
-Parents learn while immersed in their child’s world.
-By helping in the classroom, parents acquire skills to support their children and meet their social, physical, emotional and intellectual needs.
+The classroom experience provides parents/guardians with a valuable understanding of how their child interacts with other children and how s/he makes choices and moves through his or her world.
+Parents/guardians learn while immersed in their child’s world.
+By helping in the classroom, parents/guardians acquire skills to support their children and meet their social, physical, emotional and intellectual needs.
+Due to the COVID-19 pandemic, GRCP has temporarily suspended parent/guardian helper days at the school.
+Should it be safe to do so, GRCP will reinstate Parent/guardian Helper days at a yet to be determined date.
+The Board President will provide all families with an update about Parent/guardian Helper days by October 31, 2020.

-The classroom operates under the direction of two teachers: a program director/teacher and an associate teacher.
+The classroom operates under the direction of three teachers: a program director/teacher and two associate teachers.
 The teachers determine the curriculum and maintain standard procedures for the school program in accordance with state licensing regulations and requirements.

 At GRCP we believe in learning through play and feel that young children learn best in a natural setting that allows them to be active participants.
 The classroom provides developmentally appropriate opportunities to stimulate each child’s physical, intellectual, social, and emotional growth.